RBVI/ChimeraX/docs/devel/building.rst

 #.
 Clone the `ChimeraX repository <https://github.com/RBVI/ChimeraX>`_ from GitHub.

 #.
-Run ". vsvars.sh" in chimerax root directory to set path to Visual Studio compiler.
+Run ". ./vsvars.sh" in chimerax root directory to set path to Visual Studio compiler.

 #. "make install" in the repository root.